Hen Eglwys Llangelynnin Old Church

 Llangelynnin Old Church is one of the oldest churches in Wales, dating back to the 12th century and next to a 6th century holy well.
-Yet here, in an ancient place of worship, there is something new happening.
-Here, in this ‘thin place’ where heaven touches earth, we offer ‘Celtic Praise’.
-The 2022 season began on Easter Sunday morning at sunrise.
+Yet in this ancient place of worship, something new has been happening.
+Here, in this ‘thin place’ where heaven touches earth, we offer ‘Celtic Praise’ every month from April to October.
+This year’s season began with a Communion service at sunrise – and what a spectacular sunrise it was!

 Fitting with Llangelynnin’s hilltop location and panoramic vista across the Carneddau mountains and the Conwy valley, we invite everyone here to gain the ‘higher perspective’.
 With music led by acoustic instruments, prayers and a reflection, there is time to contemplate.